Exploring Kingship and Power: A Deep Dive into Macbeth's Quotes

 III.
 The Fragility of Power: The Downfall

 As Macbeth's reign deteriorates, so does his language.
-His once-powerful pronouncements become increasingly erratic and desperate.
+Also, his once-powerful pronouncements become increasingly erratic and desperate.
 He clings to prophecies and supernatural assurances, showing the extent of his desperation and lack of self-belief.
 His reliance on the witches' ambiguous pronouncements highlights the precariousness of his position and the hollow nature of his victory.
 He is no longer driven by ambition, but by fear and the desperate need to maintain his grasp on power.

 The play's climax, with the final battle scene, illustrates the ultimate fragility of ill-gotten power.
 Macbeth's defiance, even in the face of defeat, showcases a fierce pride that ultimately proves futile.
-His famous final lines, "I'll fight till from my bones my flesh be hacked," reflect his unwavering determination, however irrational it may seem.
+Still, his famous final lines, "I'll fight till from my bones my flesh be hacked," reflect his unwavering determination, however irrational it may seem.
 This is a desperate attempt to maintain control, a final act of defiance against the inevitable.

 IV.
 Contrasting Visions of Kingship: Duncan vs. Macbeth